MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-client-faq.md

 ### How do I configure L2TP or PPTP VPN connections?
 If you are using L2TP or PPTP in your VPN, make sure to set **Send all traffic** to **ON** in the VPN configuration.

-## Web client
+## Remote Desktop web client

 ### Which browsers can I use?

-The web client supports Edge, Internet Explorer 11, and Google Chrome.
+The web client supports Edge, Internet Explorer 11, Mozilla Firefox (v55.0 and later), Safari, and Google Chrome.

 ### What PCs can I use to access the web client?

-The web client supports Windows, Mac, Linux, and Chromebook.
+The web client supports Windows, MacOS, Linux, and ChromeOS.
 Mobile devices are not supported at this time.

 ### Can I use the web client in a Remote Desktop deployment without a gateway?

-No. The client requires a Remote Desktop gateway to connect.
+No. The client requires a Remote Desktop Gateway to connect.
 Don't know what that means?
 Ask your admin about it.

-### Does the Remote Desktop web client replace the Remote Desktop web access page?
+### Does the Remote Desktop web client replace the Remote Desktop Web Access page?

-No. The Remote Desktop web client is hosted at a different URL than the Remote Desktop web access page.
-You can use either the client or the web access page to view the resource feed in a browser.
+No. The Remote Desktop web client is hosted at a different URL than the Remote Desktop Web Access page.
+You can use either the web client or the Web Access page to view the remote resources in a browser.

 ### Can I embed the web client in another web page?

 This feature is not supported at the moment.

-### Why does my browser show a security warning when I try to access the web client?

-Either your certificate isn't trusted, or there's a problem with the Remote Desktop infrastructure itself.
-Let your admin know you're getting a security warning so that they can fix the issue.

-### Why am I getting an "unsupported browser" error when launching the web client in IE 11?

-This is an issue with your browser's settings.
-To fix this, open "Compatibility View settings" in your browser, then uncheck the "Display intranet sites in Compatibility View" option's checkbox.

-### Why can't I connect to the web client even though I can see the feed?

-There are two things that might cause this:

-- The certificate you're using isn't trusted.
-- An issue within the Remote Desktop infrastructure itself.

-To fix a certificate issue, ask your admin for a copy of the certificate file.
-Close your browser, export the certificate and install it manually on the client machine's trusted root store, then relaunch the browser.

-If that didn't solve your problem, then the issue might be with your Remote Desktop infrastructure itself.
-Let your admin know so that they can fix the problem.

-If you're getting a "mismatched certificate" error when you can't connect, tell your admin exactly what you see in your error message.
-They can use this information to figure out how to fix what's causing the error.

 ## Monitors, audio, and mouse